-Historic Salisbury Foundation 215 Depot Street 704.636.0103
+Historic Salisbury Foundation

+215 Depot Street (704) 636-0103

 This local nonprofit, operating without state or federal funds, has saved over 100 threatened properties since it was founded in 1972.
-It was the first community-based organization dedicated to historic preservation in the City of Salisbury and Rowan County.
-The organization purchases residential, commercial, industrial buildings that generally are deed restricted and resold to approved buyers.
+It was the first community- based organization dedicated to historic preservation in the City of Salisbury and Rowan County.
+The organization purchases residential, commercial, industrial buildings that generally are deed restricted and resold to approved Rowan Museum, Incorporated buyers.
 To date, HSF has worked to preserve dozens of such properties in the Salisbury area.
 Through work, the HSF has contributed to the revitalization of many of Salisbury's historic neighborhoods.

-Downtown Salisbury, Incorporated 204 East Innes Street 704.637.7814
+Downtown Salisbury, Incorporated

-This nonprofit organization was formed in 1980 as a redevelopment corporation to promote, assist, and facilitate the growth of Salisbury's central business district.
+217 South Main Street (704) 637-7814

 Downtown Salisbury, Incorporated (DSI) is committed to the "Main Street Approach" to downtown redevelopment, a methodology that encompasses four core strategies: promotion, organization, design, and economic restructuring.
 Historic Preservation is the foundation of the Main Street Approach.

-Rowan Public Library 201 West Fisher Street 704.216.8253
+Rowan Public Library

+201 West Fisher Street (704) 216-8228